-Authors are paid a $45 honorarium for featured essays and craft essays.
+Authors are paid a $45 honorarium for featured essays.

 Craft Essays

-For Craft Essays, contact our Craft Editor Julie Riddle at brevitymag+craft (insert @ symbol) gmail.com with either a brief description of your idea or the finished essay.
-Submissions should be 1,200 words or less and formatted as seen in our Craft Section (single space, no indentation, space between paragraphs).
+Our Craft Essay section is in transition, but for now please send Craft Essays to brevitymag+craft (insert @ symbol) gmail.com.
+Submissions should ideally be under 1,000 words and formatted as seen in our Craft Section (single space, no indentation, space between paragraphs).
 This category is limited to essays that discuss the craft of writing, such as essays that focus on structure, or editing, or ethics.

 The Brevity Blog